 A misdiagnosis can wreak havoc on your health.
 An incorrect or delayed diagnosis can lead to treatments that you don’t need.
 Or you may have a significant delay in starting the right treatment.
 Simply put, a misdiagnosis can interfere with your chance to get better and can even cause premature death.
 Did you know there are steps you can take to reduce your risk of a misdiagnosis?

-Sometimes, doctors misdiagnose patients because they don’t listen to patients, or brushed their concerns aside.
+Sometimes, doctors misdiagnose patients because they don’t listen to patients, or brush their concerns aside.
 It happens in doctors’ offices, emergency departments and hospital rooms.
-Importantly, patients have a sense of what is ailing them and/or the seriousness of their condition, but medical staff sometimes ignores their concerns.
+Importantly, patients often have a sense of what is ailing them and/or the seriousness of their condition, but medical staff sometimes ignore their concerns.

 Many people find it hard to speak up when doctors downplay or ignore their concerns, especially in a medical setting where a doctor is an authority figure.

 The stories below illustrate the importance of speaking up and the potential consequences of doctors not listening to patients and family members.
 Take heed – you can reduce your risk of a misdiagnosis!